e-choness/unity-architectures-patterns/README.md

 Data-oriented objects can pass in as parameters for component configurations.

+### Forced Sequence Builder

+Interfaces enforce contracts, it's useful when component are constructed in a sequence.
+Each builder method returns the next return interface forces the builder call methods in a certain order.

 ## Class Extensions

 Unity `Object` and its inheritance classes can have extension methods to expand the generalized functionality not implemented officially by Unity Engine developers.